Estimated reading time: 23 minutes

 Do you need help with your financial situation and how far are you willing to go so you can eliminate debt and start saving?

 One of the coolest perks is the price-matching option for premium KOHO members.

 How this works is the customer (you) send KOHO your past receipts made with KOHO and we’ll search to see if you have gotten a better deal.

-They will scan your receipt to see if there were any price drops on the product being sold for less somewhere else.
+They will scan your receipt to see any price drops on the product being sold for less elsewhere.